helloabunai/ScaleHD/src/docs/ProvidingInput.rst

     wrong).
 If ALT is ‘.’ (no variant) then this is −10log10 prob(variant), and if ALT is not ‘.’ this is −10log10 prob(no variant).
 If unknown, the missing value should be specified.
 (Numeric)

 The user can control the Phred-scaled score lower limit for a valid SNP to be included with ScaleHD output via this option.
+Through testing, I have found that a cutoff of 150000 is a good place to start.